-On July 9, 2012, the President signed into law the Food and Drug Administration Safety and Innovation Act, which included the reauthorization and expansion of the Prescription Drug User Fee Act (PDUFA) for 5 additional years (FY 2013 through FY 2017, referred to as PDUFA V).
+On August 18, 2017, the President signed into law the FDA Reauthorization Act of 2017 (FDARA), which included the reauthorization of the Prescription Drug User Fee Act (PDUFA) for 5 additional years (FY 2018 through FY 2022, referred to as PDUFA VI).
 PDUFA provides FDA revenue to hire additional reviewers and support staff and upgrade its information technology systems to maximize the efficiency of the application review process for new drugs and biological products without compromising FDA’s high standards for approval.

-PDUFA I to PDUFA V: An Evolution in Review Progress
+PDUFA I to PDUFA VI: An Evolution in Review Progress

-Since the implementation of PDUFA I in 1993, FDA has used PDUFA resources to significantly reduce the time it takes to evaluate new drugs without compromising FDA’s rigorous standards for drug safety and efficacy.
-The quicker review times enabled by PDUFA resources have allowed the American people to gain quicker access to new medicines.
-Without the funds derived from PDUFA fees, the substantial progress FDA has achieved in improving and expediting the review of human drug applications would not have been possible.
+Since the implementation of PDUFA I in 1993, FDA has used PDUFA resources to significantly reduce the time it takes to evaluate new drugs without compromising the statutory standards for safety and effectiveness.
+The shorter and more predictable review times enabled by PDUFA resources have allowed the American people to gain quicker access to new medicines.
+Without the funds derived from PDUFA fees, the substantial progress FDA has achieved and subsequent benefits to the American public health would not have been possible.

 - PDUFA I: Reducing Application Review Time (FY 1993 to FY 1997)*.
 During the first few years of PDUFA I, FDA eliminated backlogs that had formed in earlier years when FDA had fewer resources.
 With increased resources under PDUFA I, FDA was able to commit to and achieve review performance goals that incrementally increased to 90 percent levels.